mgoldsmith1/Look-Assembly-Language/README.md

           pack     x     ; Loads the contents of x into a temporary memory allocator

-    hey   acc      y     ; Stores the location of 'hey' into the symbol table, during compilation the memory address ; of y is appended to the location of 'hey' on the symbol table and is then loaded into an ; accumulator during run time.
+    hey   acc      y     ; Stores the location of 'hey' into the symbol table during compilation the ; memory address of y is appended to the location of 'hey' on the symbol ; table and is then loaded into an accumulator during run time.

           write    x
           bp       hi
     ^     ?        x     ; Prints the first value of x.